 Find a niche

 Consistency is key.
 If you notice, all successful YouTubers upload consistently and often upload.
-Viral videos alone cannot get your channel to a source of stable passive income.
+Viral videos alone cannot get your channel to a stable passive income source.

-Make sure you have the right titles that border on click-bait without crossing the fine line.
-Get the metadata right and use proper thumbnails and hashtags to ensure your videos reach the right audience, who in turn will promote them themselves.
+Make sure you have the correct titles that border on clickbait without crossing the fine line.
+Get the metadata right and use proper thumbnails and hashtags to ensure your videos reach the right audience, who will promote them themselves.
 Finally, never underestimate the power of a like, share, and subscribe.

 Do not stick to any one social media platform for promoting your content.
 Instead, make use of everything you can get your hands on.
 Of course, it makes sense that you have a decent following first, but you need to start somewhere.